jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 ### Strings/Arrays
 We need to translate indices into unique immutable positions (what the user intuitively means when they say 'insert here').

+This assumption of relative order of elements remains constant over time is called the **strong list specification**.

 Indices are based off of what % of the text they get inserted at.
 0.0 is the index of the start sequence, 1.0 is the index of the end sequence.

 ```